 - giving them plenty of small sips of water

-- continuing to offer them small amounts of food - do not worry if your child does not want to eat for a day or two
+- continuing to offer them small amounts of food - do not worry if your child does not want to eat for 1 or 2 days

 - giving them liquid paracetamol to reduce a high temperature or tummy pains

-When using liquid paracetamol, always read the label and use the correct dose.
+Always read the label and give the correct dose of liquid paracetamol.
 Keep all medicines out of your child’s reach.

 If your child has diarrhoea, do not give them:

 - fruit juices or fizzy drinks

 When preparing formula, always follow the packet instructions.
 It is not safe to dilute formula by adding extra water to it.
 Make up the bottles as normal and give your baby extra water or drinks in addition to their milk feeds.

 How to look after your baby when they’re sick

 Dr Fiona McGuire, HSE Senior Medical Officer and GP, gives advice to parents on how to look after a sick baby and what to watch out for.